tani-ro-hei/Acme-Tarot-PictorialKey/README.md

 $fortune->spread( [qw(w03 upright)], 'c11', [qw(m15 reversed)] );
 ```

-Without arguments, `spread` spreads cards according to internal conditions.
+Without arguments, the `spread` method spreads cards according to your setup.
 Passing arguments, internal conditions are ignored.
-And foreach arguments, being _Scalar_, it is interpreted as a card-descriptor, with the position as **upright**.
-Being _ARRAY Ref_, as a tuple of a card and its position.
+And foreach arguments, being _Scalar_, it is interpreted as a card-descriptor, with the position as **upright**; being _ARRAY Ref_, as a tuple of a card and its position.

 - **`tell`** / **`more`** / **`extrastr`**